TheRickster365/Aurba-Controller-Certificate-Installer/README.md

 # Aurba-Controller-Certificate-Installer
-Upload a HTTPS certificate to an Aruba 3200 Mobility Controller via SSH commandline
+Upload a HTTPS certificate to an Aruba 3200 Mobility Controller via SSH command line